How Much Does It Cost to Ship a 2 Pounds Package? (2026)

 Frequently Asked Questions

 A 2 lb USPS Ground Advantage package costs $4.25 to $7.50 depending on distance and dimensions.
 Priority Mail costs $9.50 to $14.25 for 1-3 day delivery.
-Using commercial pricing through a shipping platform can save you up to 60% compared to Post Office retail rates.
+Using commercial pricing through a shipping platform can save you a large share off Post Office retail rates, and on I'd Ship That you see the full discounted price before you buy.

 Ship 2 Pounds Packages for Less